EmpioDavion/LunaticModdingAPI/README.md

 Magics created are based off a copy of the "Lunacid/Resources/magic/FLAME FLARE" prefab.

-Items create are based off a copy of the "Lunacid/Resources/items/Crystal Shard" prefab.
+Items created are based off a copy of the "Lunacid/Resources/items/Crystal Shard" prefab.

 I recommend **creating new scripts derived from Lunatic scripts**, rather than using Lunatic's Mod### scripts directly.